top of page

 The Final Step

-After the ceremony is performed, our officiant will sign and file the marriage license application with the county in which you received your license.
+After the ceremony is performed, our officiant will sign and file the marriage license application with the county where you received your license.
 This will be done on the same day of the ceremony or the next business day if the ceremony takes place after hours.
 Rest assured, your marriage license will be handled promptly and efficiently.

 Pricing

-Officiant Package: $250
+Officiant Package: $275

-Our officiant package includes:
+Officiant package includes:

 the writing of the ceremony,